canro91/canro91.github.io/_posts/2026-05-26-HorizonGoal.md

 tags: misc
 ---

-# How a Membership Roundup Helped Shaped My Horizon Goal

 This writer made me say, _"Wow!
 I want to do that too."_

 I don't know how I landed on [Craig Mod's site](https://craigmod.com/).